 - Gradually, let go of the focus on your left foot completely—even if any pain there hasn’t gone away or has intensified—and move on to the left ankle and repeat the process.
 Slowly and patiently, proceed this way throughout the body.

 Have you heard about the Wim Hof Method?

 The Wim Hof Method is another guided meditation that offers many health rewards.
 It was found from an extreme athlete named Wim Hof for his ability to withstand freezing temperatures.
 He contributes cold exposure, meditation and breathing techniques to the Wim Hof Method.
-Many scientists and researchers have conducted group training with Wim Hof and shown his technique allow individuals to improve the immune system and the ability to control stress.
+Many scientists and researchers have conducted group training with Wim Hof and shown his technique allow individuals to improve their immune system and the ability to control stress.
 Additionally, individuals who performed the Wim Hof’s breathing exercise has resulted lower rates of headaches, shivering, and back pain (R)!

 Believe it or not, I have tried the Wim Hof Method few times and I felt a lot better and relaxed.
 To notice the results, you will need to put full commitment on doing this method everyday for few months.
 Sometimes it can be challenging because you will have to focus on your breathing and nothing else.
 However, some people can pick it up fast and will be able to notice the results of feeling a lot more relaxed, especially when your feeling pain or stressed.
 For many who are experiencing aches and pain, the Wim Hof Method is a great technique on healing naturally with a simple guided meditation.
 Below shows the guided meditation technique from the Wim Hof Method:

 - First find a comfortable place to sit or lay down